This post contains affiliate links.

 If your home course has a lot of blind shots or doglegs, or if you travel for business or pleasure and enjoy playing new courses, a GPS unit with full hole imagery has obvious benefits over a laser rangefinder.

 Yardage accuracy meanwhile is the single biggest reason to choose a laser rangefinder.
-So if it’s going to annoy you not to know the exact yardage to a pin, bunker or hazard get a laser which can be accurate to within 1/10th of a yard.
+So if it’s going to annoy you not to know the exact yardage to a pin, bunker or hazard get a laser that can be accurate to within 1/10th of a yard.

 Who needs a yardage to an accuracy of less than a yard you may ask?

-Well very good players can benefit from having very precise yardages as they have an excellent idea how far their shots will carry and can be highly accurate with those crucial wedge shots.
+Well very good players can benefit from having very precise yardages as they have an excellent idea of how far their shots will carry and can be highly accurate with those crucial wedge shots.

 A birdie putt from 10ft will be holed by a scratch golfer more than twice as often as one from 20ft for example (1 in 3 from 10ft vs. less than 1 in 6 attempts from 20ft) so you can see how important a couple of feet here or there can be to very good players.